elastic/search-ui/README.md

 Nope!
 We do have two first party connectors: Site Search and App Search.

 But Search UI is headless.
-You can use _any_ search API.
+You can use _any_ Search API.

 Read the [Connectors and Handlers Guide](./ADVANCED.md#connectors-and-handlers) to learn more, or check out the [Elasticsearch Example](./examples/elasticsearch).